wj107/Learning/README.md

-# Learning_maps
+# Learning

-Some notebooks documenting my thoughts, discoveries, and experiments as I'm learning how to create maps in ggplot.
+Some notebooks documenting my thoughts, discoveries, and experiments as I'm learning more about R.